blackkeymaestro/minizedgames/ubuntu/prepare_emmc/README.md

+By: Eddie Vergara
+eavergara@gmail.com

 Instructions for Installing Ubuntu Filesystem on Minized eMMC

 The Minized ships with a single FAT32 partition in the eMMC.
-In order to install the Ubuntu filesystem, we need to format the eMMC into two
-partitions: boot (DOS) and root (EXT4)
+In order to install the Ubuntu filesystem, we need to format the eMMC such that there are two partitions: boot (DOS) and root (EXT4)

 A. Prepare USB Stick with the following conditions
   1. USB fully formatted for EXT4.